MicrosoftDocs/windows-itpro-docs/windows/plan/managing-application-compatibility-fixes-and-custom-fix-databases.md

 ---
-title: Managing Application Compatibility Fixes and Custom Fix Databases (Windows 10)
+title: Managing Application-Compatibility Fixes and Custom Fix Databases (Windows 10)
-description: This section provides information about managing your application compatibility fixes and custom compatibility fix databases.
-This section explains the reasons for using compatibility fixes and how to deploy custom compatibility fix databases.
+description: This section provides information about managing your application-compatibility fixes and custom-compatibility fix databases.
+This section explains the reasons for using compatibility fixes and how to deploy custom-compatibility fix databases. ms.assetid: 9c2e9396-908e-4a36-ad67-2e40452ce017 ms.prod: W10 ms.mktglfcycl: operate
-MSHAttr: PreferredLib /library
-ms.assetid: 9c2e9396-908e-4a36-ad67-2e40452ce017
-ms.prod: W10
-ms.mktglfcycl: operate